andreasrtv/llm-logger/README.md

 # LLM Logger
 ### Interface for conversing with an LLM
-Created with the goal of logging LLM chats along with extra metadata.
-To be used in our bachelor thesis.
+Created for a bachelor thesis due to our needs.

+Extra features which other LLM UIs lack, such as multi-user support, real-time collaboration, note-taking, tagging, and completing chats.
+Most importantly: allowed us to quickly add features when necessary, and gave us complete control of all data (it's stored locally in an SQLite database).

 # Setup
 ## Create `./src/.env` with relevant configging:
 - `SECRET_KEY`: Random secret string for Flask sessions, for example generated with `head -c32 /dev/random | xxd -p`.
 - `MOCK_LLM_RESPONSES`: If set to `true`, all "AI" messages will be the contents of `fake_response.txt` instead of actually calling an API.
-Useful for debugging/testing/.
+Useful for debugging/testing.

 ### With Azure OpenAI API:
 - `AZURE_OPENAI_API_KEY`: Your API key